 - Trucking: This sector introduced the electronic logging device, which is controversial, but stores information about the driver’s hours on the road.
 Truckers also use logistics automation to schedule pick-ups, accept jobs, and allow customers to see where the trucks are at any given time.
-Some logistics systems allow refrigerated trucks to track temperature to ensure quality, feeding this information to cloud-based solutions for instant updates.
+Some logistics systems allow refrigerated trucks to track temperature to ensure quality, feeding this information to cloud-based automated solutions for instant updates.
 And of course, there’s the move toward automated driving of these long-haul trucks.
 It’s estimated that if trucks were fully automated, operating costs would decrease by 45%, saving $85 to $125 billion per year.

 Areas to Employ Logistics Automation

 The first reason to consider automation is the labor pool.
 Until the coronavirus hit, the U.S. was experiencing record low unemployment rates.
-Warehouse operations were paying higher wages and needed to use recruiting companies to fill roles.
+Warehouse processes and operations were paying higher wages and needed to use recruiting companies to fill roles.
 Finding labor was difficult.
 It remains to be seen how the pandemic will affect labor availability.
 But until a successful immunization is widely circulated, with herd immunity, safety might continue dictating that employees need more space between them.
 Increased worker illness rates can lead to more employee absence.
 Automation can help the facility run more smoothly.

 E-commerce is bringing in more business, and the winners are companies that are stocked and able to ship and deliver quickly.
 Customers are accustomed to getting their deliveries within a day or two, often with free shipping.
 If a retailer doesn’t offer that, the customers often take their business elsewhere, which is why it’s important to minimize these shipping delays.
 Logistics automation can increase the efficiency and visibility of the retailer’s ability to deliver goods at the right price and at the right time.